- Age Range: 3 to 5 years

-Designed for active, energetic, enthusiastic, and imaginative children ages 3 to 5, Imagine That! classes encourage socialization, sharing, and participating in group activities.
+Designed for active, energetic, enthusiastic, and imaginative children ages 3 to 5, Level 3 classes encourage socialization, sharing, and participating in group activities.
 Singing becomes a focus for enhancing the preschooler's vocal development as expressive language is just beginning to emerge.
 The parent and child have fun participating together in the last 10-15 minutes of class during Sharing Time, where they'll also learn about Home Activities they can enjoy together throughout the week. or school, prepared for future music lessons…or able to leap tall buildings.

 What a Parent and Child Will Experience in Class:

 - Pretend Play -- Pretend play activities are integrated with music, vocal development, storytelling, listening, movement, and literacy aspects of each class.
 When based upon a child’s real life experiences, pretend play helps develop language, sensory, motor, and cognitive skills.

 - Musical Variety and Singing -- Activities include a mixture of musical genres and styles and provide a setting for children to explore their many voices and to use a “singing voice.”
 Singing helps with memory and recall, physical development, creativity, and socialization.